hanhiller/HydroBillards/README.md

 - **base output path** -- the path into which the output data will be stored

+- **make movie?** -- yes to save snapshots of simulations in ./output/movieFrames.
+Can be spliced together to create a movie.

 To generate an arbitrary geometry, follow the example in "example implementation/Jagged Rectangle".
 The geometry is defined by "jaggedRectangleCreator.ipynb" and the simulation is performed by...